 - Don’t add any additional debt to the load you’re already carrying.
-If you at all get a new debt, the new debt should be to replace existing debt at lower interest rate.
+If you at all get a new debt, the new debt should be to replace existing debt at a lower interest rate.
 An example is getting a debt consolidation loan or a personal loan at a lower interest rate to pay off higher interest credit card debt.

 - Get a second or third job and use the extra income on your debt.
-This is stretching you to the limit for a short-term to bring long-term happiness and prosperity.
+This is stretching you to the limit for the short-term to bring long-term happiness and prosperity.

 - Married couples can try to live off one income and use the other to pay off debt.
 We are married and living off of one income.
 She doesn’t work.
-If we can do, you can as well!
+If we can do it, you can as well!